italotorreslima/watchme/README.md

 #### For production purposes, run: `yarn build` or `npm run build`

 ---

-Made in Rocketseat Ignite ReactJs
+Made in Rocketseat Ignite ReactJs | Done by Ítalo Torres
-Done by Gil Vilares

 ---